A photo of Felicia Davin

 Because I’m not dead yet, naturally I’ve been spending my precious, limited time reading small-r romance.
 Here are a few:

 Overture (gay trans m/bi cis m, contemporary) by London Price.
+(EDIT: I have an older copy of this book, which has since been retitled Face the Music.)
 This is a second-chance romance narrated by Evan, a cis guy who screwed up when his partner came out as a trans guy.
 Evan took too long to process Andrew’s coming out and is now brokenhearted and desperate to get Andrew back.
 Andrew, meanwhile, is going through it: he quit school, fought with his roommates, ran out when his sister asked him to be her bridesmaid, and could really use a place to stay and a friend.
 Evan tries hard to be that friend, but, this being a romance novel, naturally “friend” is not what either of them really wants.
 They end up living together and screwing up a few more times before they finally get it together and have some hot, sweet, gender-affirming sex.
 I really enjoyed all the details about Evan’s job as a percussionist in the Portland Symphony.

 Solomon’s Crown (bi m/gay m, both cis, historical) by Natasha Siegel.
 I’ve never been so grateful for a novel not being historically accurate, as in real life Richard I of England and Philip II of France both have subheadings on their Wikipedia pages like “Expulsion of Jews,” plus, y’know, all those Crusades.
 Not sexy!
 Regular wars in France/Aquitaine are also bad, of course, but this novel does acknowledge those, though they are altered for purposes of romance.
 I’ve read lots of enemies-to-lovers, but I think maybe this is the first time I’ve read lovers-to-enemies-to-lovers?
 The circumstances really feel impossible to overcome, and I’m a sucker for characters who tell themselves “if tonight is all we get, let’s take it.”
 The prose is beautiful, the yearning is palpable, I only flinched a little when Queen Isabella’s childbirth threatened her life.